321 Years Ago

 Six Months Later

-The schoolroom was sticky and humid, filled with chattering voices and blank space– walls, desks, chalkboards.
-For the best Alfheim had to offer, the Academy certainly left something to be desired.
-But it was space away from his family and the professors were competent, so Leandros knew he shouldn’t complain.
+The schoolroom was sticky and humid, filled with chattering voices and empty surfaces.
+For the best Alfheim had to offer, the Academy’s drab schoolrooms left something to be desired.
+But the Academy accomplished all Leandros needed it to: the professors were competent and the dormitories gave him space away from his family.
+He had no room to complain.

-He sat surrounded by Helge, Oskar, Kjell, and several classmates who hadn’t been let in on their fateful summer dare.
-Helge was telling some story about an Evanson family hunting trip to Creae Valley, and Leandros had long since tuned out.
-He was the first to notice, then, when someone familiar entered the room behind their professor.
+Helge, Oskar, Kjell, and several classmates who hadn’t been included on their fateful summer dare sat around him.
+Helge was telling some story about a hunting trip to Creae Valley and Leandros had long since tuned out, his unfocused gaze settled on the empty blackboard at the front of the room.

-A lean figure with dark skin, dark eyes, and long, long dark hair pulled back and up off his neck, Roman stood out among the broad-shouldered, fair-haired citizens of Alfheim.
-More importantly, he lacked the features that marked alfar blood –pointed ears, sharp angles, long proportions.
-As in Lyryma, he wore an old Troasian style – a flowing white tunic partially unbuttoned, a red sash around his waist, a homespun ascot around his neck.
+Roman stood out among the broad-shouldered, fair-haired citizens of Alfheim.
+More than his dark hair and dark eyes, it was the lack of alfar features that set him apart.
+He was so exquisitely sapien.
+As in Lyryma, he wore an old troasian style — a flowing white tunic partially unbuttoned at the top, a sash around his waist, a rough, homespun ascot around his neck.

-Almost immediately, he found Leandros’ gaze.
-Leandros took a moment to recover from his surprise, but then he smiled at Roman, and Roman nodded back at him.
+Almost immediately, Roman found Leandros’ gaze.
+Leandros couldn’t help but smile at him, and Roman nodded back.

 “What is he doing here?”
 Helge asked, finally noticing Roman as well.